-Closing
+C Closing

-Review
+F Review

 Say:

 Please recap what we did today.

 Did we achieve our objectives?

-Debrief
+[ Debrief

+Three Whats

+Ask the following three what questions:

+What was your key learning for the day?

 What opportunities might you have to apply this key learning in the "real world"?

-What advice would you give to a "new" student getting ready to do this activity?
+What advice would you give to a "new" student g etting ready to do this activity?